-The first quarter of 2020 was marked by the rapid surge of the global COVID-19 pandemic.
+The first six months of 2020 was marked by the rapid surge of the global COVID-19 pandemic.
 Governments worldwide have responded with border closures, lockdowns, and restrictions on non-essential services in an effort to contain and mitigate the spread of COVID-19.
-According to the World Economic Outlook (April 2020) published by the International Monetary Fund ("IMF") global GDP is projected to contract by 3.0% in 2020 from growth of 2.9% in 2019, an even sharper fall than during the 2008/2009 financial crisis.
-Against this backdrop, oil prices have fallen as a result of the compound effect of price wars among large oil-producing countries and a severe global reduction in demand due to government-imposed lockdowns and travel restrictions.
-Financial conditions have tightened sharply in 2020 and investors have sold \$41.7 billion of emerging market stocks and bonds since the beginning of the crisis.
+According to the World Economic Outlook Update (June 2020) published by the International Monetary Fund ("IMF") global GDP is projected to contract by 4.9% in 2020 from growth of 2.9% in 2019, an even sharper decline than during the 2008/2009 financial crisis.
+Against this backdrop, oil prices have fallen as a result of the compound effect of price wars among large oil-producing countries and a severe reduction in global demand due to government-imposed lockdowns and travel restrictions.
+Financial conditions have tightened sharply in 2020 and almost \$100 billion of foreign capital has already been withdrawn from the emerging markets since the beginning of the crisis.